-Rande’s architectural career comprises custom urban homes and country estates, ranging from Northern Napa and Marin to San Francisco and Carmel Valley.
-He joined DAA in 2018, after 30+ years at Walker & Moody Architects, with a specialty that spans traditional to transitional design.
-Originally from Calgary, Rande found his way into architecture when a University of Oregon friend noted his penchant for design.
-From that point on, schoolwork became uber-inspiring and regular visits to San Francisco—always admiring the architecture—landed him his first job, where he locked in his passion for residential work.
-Ever since, he’s maintained a client-focused approach, ensuring homeowners’ personal satisfaction with project outcomes through close collaboration and attention to their needs.
-When not designing, Rande enjoys reading and biking and spending time with his lovely wife and two children.contact >
+Rande’s work comprises custom urban homes and country estates from Northern Napa & Marin to San Francisco and Carmel Valley.
+He joined Armour Architecture in 2018, after 30+ years at Walker & Moody Architects, with a specialty that spans traditional to transitional design.
+Originally from Calgary, Rande found his way to architecture when a U. of Oregon friend noted his penchant for design.
+From then on, schoolwork was uber-inspiring and regular visits to San Francisco—always admiring the architecture—landed him his first job, where he locked in his passion for residential work.
+Ever since, he’s maintained a client-focused approach, ensuring personal satisfaction with project outcomes through close collaboration and careful attention to client needs.
+When not designing, Rande enjoys reading and biking and spending time with his lovely wife and adult children.contact >

-Johannes joined DAA in 2016 with 20 years of custom residential, hospitality and specialty design experience across the San Francisco Bay Area.
-During his tenure at BAR Architects, drA, and Jane Cee Architects, he honed his skill at beautiful, well-designed spaces and thoughtful, collaborative design dialogue.
-A graduate of the University of Cincinnati’s College of DAAP, Johannes grew up in a German household, which he credits with his passion for precision and focus and appreciation of materials, textures and details.
+Johannes joined Armour Architecture in 2016 with 20 years of custom residential, hospitality & specialty design experience across the Bay Area.
+During his tenure at BAR Architects, drA, and Jane Cee Architects, he honed his talent and skill at beautiful, well-designed spaces and thoughtful, collaborative design dialogue.
+A graduate of the The University of Cincinnati DAAP, Johannes grew up in a German household, which he credits with his penchant for precision, focus, & appreciation of materials and details.
 "I want to make the world a little more beautiful" became his motto.
-When away from the office, Johannes feeds his wanderlust hiking, exploring and appreciating the many aspects of San Francisco and its region that make it such a special place to live.
-An avid food & wine aficionado, he and his partner enjoy preparing meals with friends, wine tasting, gardening and tending their grapevines in Solano.contact >
+When away from the office, Johannes feeds his wanderlust by hiking, exploring, and taking in the many aspects of San Francisco and our region that make the area such a special place to live.
+An avid food & wine aficionado, he and his partner enjoy preparing meals with friends, wine tasting, gardening and tending their grapevines in Solano.

-A native of San Francisco, Katherina grew up with a strong connection to the City's architectural atmosphere and its vast assortment of beautiful buildings.
-She went on to study at Cal Poly Pomona Architecture (CPP/ARC), spent a fourth year abroad studying architecture in Copenhagen, and earned Outstanding Fifth Year Senior Project.
-Post-graduation, she returned to San Francisco and honed her custom residential skills at Skurman Architects and BeauSoleil Architects before being drawn to join DAA by a particularly visible Victorian project.
-In her free time, Kat enjoys drawing and making art, hiking and other outdoor activities with friends.
+A native of San Francisco, Katherina grew up with a strong connection to the City's architecture and its vast assortment of beautiful buildings.
+She went on to earn her CPP/ARC at Cal Poly Pomona Architecture, spending her fourth year studying architecture in Copenhagen and receiving the award for Outstanding Fifth Year Senior Project.
+Post-graduation, she returned to San Francisco and honed her custom residential skills working at Skurman Architects and BeauSoleil Architects before being drawn to Armour Architecture after reading about the firm being awarded a particularly visible Victorian project she loved.
+In her free time, Kat enjoys drawing and making art, hiking, and other outdoor activities with friends.
 She is proud to be an active member of a micronation.